ministryofjustice/moj-frontend/docs/components/add-another/_inline-layout.md

 ### What to add to it

-Add no more than 3 fields to the inline layout (this does not include the ‘remove’ button).
-This keeps it is easy to use.

-You can add the following 2 components to it.
+You can add up to 3 fields to the inline layout, from the following 2 components to it.
 These are called the 'preferred instances' in Figma:

 - [GOV.UK text input](https://design-system.service.gov.uk/components/text-input/)
 - [GOV.UK select component](https://design-system.service.gov.uk/components/select/)

 All the items and field labels need to fit on 1 line.
 You can view [GOV.UK guidance on sizing text inputs](https://design-system.service.gov.uk/components/text-input/#use-appropriately-sized-text-inputs).

-#### Adding components in Figma
+### Using Figma slots to add components to it

-The Add another component uses 'slots', a Figma feature introduced in Spring 2026 to make components more flexible.
+Each add another component contains a 'slot' where you put the component's contents.
+Slots are a Figma feature, introduced in Spring 2026 to make components more flexible.

-A components keep its default width after you add it to a slot, rather than automatically filling the available space.
-This means it may be too narrow or may overflow the container.
-You can either:
+A component keep its default width after you add it to a slot, rather than filling the available space.
+This means it might be too narrow or overflow the container.
+To fix this, you can either:

 - set all components to 'Fill' in Figma, so that they share the available width evenly
 - manually set the width of each component, following the [GOV.UK grid system](https://design-system.service.gov.uk/styles/layout/#using-the-grid-system) where possible

+You can do all of these tasks without detaching it from the instance of the component.

 ### Error messages